 I can’t say I was surprised I had fun with the first Isekai Quartet.
 I figured the possibility was high because I enjoyed all four shows represented.
 Each, to some degree, did well comedically.
 Any humor gleaned from them (especially from the much darker Overlord, Re:ZERO, and Youjo Senki) was due to the larger-than-life personalities of their characters.

-So to have all them together in one spot, it was worth a look, at least.
+So to have all of them together in one spot was worth a look, at least.

 Also, at the end of this season, Isekai Quartet 3 was teased.
 When that day comes, I promise to deliver a proper review.

 As for now, if you haven’t, I encourage you to read my impressions of Isekai Quartet before continuing.
 This post will focus more on what was added to this series and less on what type of show it is.